aportelli/LatAnalyze/Readme.md

 ## Installation
 The head of the `master` branch always points to the latest stable release.
 The `develop` branch is the main unstable branch of LatAnalyze.

-LatAnalyze is written in C++11 and requires a rather recent C++ compiler to be built.
-It has been successfully built on various Linux and OS X platforms using clang (from 3.7), GCC (from 4.9) and the Intel C++ compiler (2016).
+LatAnalyze is written in C++14.
+It has been successfully built on various Unix platform using reasonably recent versions of Clang or GCC.
-The only strict dependencies is the [GSL](http://www.gnu.org/software/gsl/).
+The only strict dependencies are the [GSL](http://www.gnu.org/software/gsl/) and [HDF5](https://www.hdfgroup.org/HDF5/) (built with C++ support).
-Additionally, autoconf, automake (from 1.11), libtool, bison (from 3.0) and flex are necessary to build the library.
+Additionally, cmake (from 3.11), bison (from 3.0) and flex are necessary to build the library.
 Unless you use a very exotic system, these tools are standard on any Unix platform and should be already present or easy to install through a package manager.
-Optional dependencies are [HDF5](https://www.hdfgroup.org/HDF5/) (built with C++ support), [Minuit](http://seal.web.cern.ch/seal/snapshot/work-packages/mathlibs/minuit/) and [NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt).
+Optional dependencies are [Minuit 2](https://github.com/root-project/root/tree/master/math/minuit2) and [NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt).

-Below are instructions for a quick installation.
-For a more customised installation, one first needs to generate the build system by running `./bootstrap.sh` in the root directory.
-Then the library can be built and installed through the usual GNU mantra `./configure <options> && make && make install`.
-Use `./configure --help` to obtain a list of possible options for `./configure`.
-Because Eigen expressions rely a lot on inlining and compiler optimisations it is strongly recommended to set the `CXXFLAGS` variable to `-O3 -march=native -mtune=native`.
+LatAnalyze is built through CMake.
+Below are example instructions for compiling and installing LatAnalyze.

-### General quick installation
+### Portable quick installation
 For a quick installation with all possible extensions execute:
 ```
 ./install-latan.sh <prefix>